scotchka/scotchka.github.io/2018/07/09/metaclass_intro.rst

 Note that ``MetaCat`` descends from ``type`` and has a ``__repr__`` method that has a parameter ``cls``.
 This is to emphasize that instances of ``MetaCat`` are themselves classes.

-We can instantiate a class in the usual way, except for an addtional optional parameter.
+We can instantiate a class in the usual way, except for an additional optional parameter.

 .. literalinclude:: meta_cats.py
     :pyobject: FancyCat